BAIRD, Gerald - The Fermanagh Herald

 House strictly private due to Covid-19 restrictions.

-Removal will take place from his home (via Cornagrade Road) on Tuesday, 12th October 2021, to arrive at St. Michael’s Church, Darling Street, Enniskillen, BT74-7DP for 11 am Requiem Mass.
-Burial will take place at St. Patrick’s Cemetery, Montiaghroe Road, Kesh, Co.
-Fermanagh, BT93-1EL.
+Removal will take place from his home (via Cornagrade Road) on Tuesday, 12th October 2021 to arrive at St. Michael’s Church, Darling Street, Enniskillen, BT74-7DP for 11 am Requiem Mass, burial will take place at St. Patrick’s Cemetery, Montiaghroe Road, Kesh, County Fermanagh, BT93-1EL.

 Family flowers only, donations in lieu of flowers if so desired to Marie Curie, c/o Cadden Funeral Directors.